Skip to content

 Short for per- and polyfluoroalkyl substances, PFAS are also called “forever chemicals” because they can take up to 1,000 years to break down in the environment with some not breaking down at all.
 These chemicals can be found in many consumer products, such as non-stick frying pans, food packaging, and cosmetics.
 Scientific evidence has linked PFAS exposure to numerous serious health impacts, including different types of cancer, immune dysfunction and hormone disruption.
 The EU is currently working to restrict the use of PFAS.

-To raise awareness of the impacts of PFAS on human health, HEAL organises a webinar series on the topic, with leading experts in the field exploring the various health effects of PFAS exposure.
-The first webinar, held in October 2024, focused on the impacts of PFAS on the immune system, and the second held in November 2024 focused on PFAS exposure in early life and pregnancy, with the subsequent one focusing on PFAS and its links to cancer.
-Recordings of the webinars will be made available below.
+To raise awareness of the impacts of PFAS on human health, HEAL organises a webinar series on the topic, featuring leading experts in the field who explore the various health effects of PFAS exposure.
+The first webinar, held in October 2024, focused on the impacts of PFAS on the immune system.
+The second, held in November 2024, examined PFAS exposure in early life and pregnancy.
+The third, held in January 2025, explored the links between PFAS and cancer.
+Recordings of the webinars are available below.

 PFAS exposure during pregnancy and early life